-Tests conducted proved that after adding a catalase to the samples of Manuka Honey in order to remove the hydrogen peroxide, some samples still had a significant antibacterial activity.
-Dr. Peter Molan named this non-peroxide element UMF®, Unique Manuka Factor.
+Tests conducted proved that after adding a catalase to the samples of manuka honey to remove the hydrogen peroxide, some samples still had significant anti-bacterial activity.
+Dr. Molan named this non-peroxide element UMF®, or Unique Manuka Factor.

-He proved that not all Manuka Honey has UMF® and that not all levels of UMF® have antibacterial, antiviral or antiseptic benefits.
-The higher the UMF® level, the higher the health benefits of Manuka Honey.
+He proved that not all manuka honey has UMF® and that not all levels of UMF® have anti-bacterial, anti-viral or antiseptic benefits.
+The higher the UMF® level, the higher the health benefits.

-Dr. Molan’s researches proved some of Manuka Honey benefits as the most powerful bacteria killer even when diluted 10 times.
-He recommends Manuka Honey especially for people with weak immune systems.
+Dr. Molan’s research proved that manuka honey’s benefits makes it the most powerful bacteria killer even when diluted 10 times.
+He recommends manuka honey especially for people with weak immune systems.

-There are a number of assays and techniques including newly emerging work on determining what Manuka is that will be available to the consumer to verify the origin and provenance of this distinctive product.
-The UMF® rating is a measure of the attributes and values that make up Manuka honey, and assures purity & quality.
+There are a number of essays and techniques including newly emerging work that determines what manuka.
+They will be available to the consumer to verify the origin and provenance of this distinctive product.
+The UMF® rating is a measure of the attributes and values that make up Manuka honey, and assures purity and quality.

-The UMF grading system has two components which are expressed on any UMF licenced honey product:
+The UMF grading system has two components used on any UMF-licenced honey product:

-- The label claim that it is Manuka
+- The label that claims it’s manuka honey

-- The number – this represents three chemical markers that indicate the content of this honey to ensure purity and quality.
+- The number – it represents 3 chemical markers that indicate the content of this honey to ensure purity and quality.
 This includes the key chemical markers DHA and MGO.